15 Different Types of Willow Trees

 15. Yellow Willow Tree

-Also, the tree is one of the different types of willow trees that is tolerant of varying soil types and climates—making it easy to care for.
-However, the yellow willow tree does require regular pruning to keep it looking its best.
+Also, the yellow willow tree is one of the different types of willow trees that is tolerant of varying soil types and climates, making it easy to care for.
+However, it does require regular pruning to keep it looking its best.

 Where are Willows Found?